lincolnpires/good-car-rentals/docs/log.md

 My idea is that there should be a service layer, so that if we need to move to be API-accessible, we can.
 And most people would prefer to have a persistence layer/repository as well.

+- Monday: didn't do much, mostly just reviewed everything and scaffolded Rentals.
+Also noticed the screens are not that nice, but not the focus.
+Changed the models a bit - I don't know what exactly I want for the rentals. ~20 minutes

 ```bash
 gh repo create